 Another benefit of using a credit card is accumulating good credit for making payments on time.
 This will help you on down the line by building an excellent credit score.

 Keep the Receipts (for taxes too)

-Finally, you should always keep the receipts of payments, money transactions, or over the counter deals.
-This is an old school habit that helps you collect a history of your payments.
-Doing so serves well when calculating your monthly expenditures and gaging how much over (or under) you are with your spending.
+Finally, you should always keep the receipts of payments, money transactions, or over-the-counter deals.
+This is an old-school habit that helps you collect a history of your payments.
+Doing so serves well when calculating your monthly expenditures and gauging how much over (or under) you are with your spending.

 Keeping a record of your transactions will greatly benefit you when doing taxes too.
 Tax season is a headache – especially for real estate agents.
 You can make the process simpler by keeping your receipts organized.

 Being conscientious about your real estate budgeting habits will help you survive as a real estate agent.
 This is especially true for your first year.
 Adopt these healthy habits now, so you growing your business is easier in the long run.